andgineer/docker-amazon-dash-button-hack/docs/settings_events.md

   ]
 ```

-Each button corresponds to a key within the `actions` dictionary.
+Each button corresponds to a key within the `events` dictionary.
 This key holds actions executed upon the button's press and can be detailed as follows:

 - **Summary** (Optional):